-During your procedure, the anaesthetist will inject some local anaesthetic around your wounds to numb the area (known as a 'pain block').
-We will also give you some additional pain relief medication after your procedure to help ease any pain.
+After your procedure, we will inject some local anaesthetic around your wound to numb the area.
+We will also give you some additional pain relief medication to help ease any pain.
 This may be in the form of tablets or liquid that you take by mouth, or we may give you the medication via your cannula.